 Jennifer Lawrence (Elissa Cassidy), Max Thieriot (Ryan Jacobson), Elisabeth Shue (Sarah Cassidy), Gil Bellows (Bill Weaver), Nolan Gerard Funk (Tyler), Eva Link (Carrie Anne), Allie MacDonald (Jillian), Krista Bridges (Mary Jacobson), Craig Eldridge (Dan Gifford), Jordan Hayes (Penn State Carrie Anne)

-Teenager Elissa Cassidy and her mother move into a new home in a new town.
-After moving in, they learn that they were able to obtain the place cheaply because the house next door was one where young Carrie Anne Jacobson went insane and slaughtered her parents several years ago.
+Teenager Elissa Cassidy and her mother move to a new town.
+After moving into their new home, they learn that they were able to obtain the place cheaply because the house next door was where young Carrie Anne Jacobson went insane and slaughtered her parents several years ago.
 Elissa then meets and befriends Carrie Anne’s now grown brother Ryan who lives alone in the house, although many of the locals shun him because of what happened.
 Though her mother tries to keep them apart, Elissa defies her and is attracted to the shy Ryan.
 What she does not know is that Ryan keeps Carrie Anne a prisoner in the cellar.
-Her entrance into Ryan’s world brings out the secrets he keeps.
+Elissa’s entrance into Ryan’s world brings out the secrets he keeps.

 Despite the spate of bad reviews, I started to get into House at the End of the Street.
 Non-genre reviewers often tend to come down on genre cinema like this a good deal more critically than regular material.
 Jennifer Lawrence and Elisabeth Shue are fine actresses and play off one another reasonably well.
 Director Mark Tonderai gives the film a beautifully photographed polish and edits in a way that focuses on the inner strengths of the characters.
 It was here I was starting to almost believe that House at the End of the Street, generic and all as its plot set-up seemed, had the potential to be more.